ceri-num/uv-cdaw/UX/bibliographie.md

 # Articles de recherche
 * Alben, L. (1996).
 Quality of experience: defining the criteria for effective interaction design. interactions, 3(3), 11-15.
 * Norman, D. A., & Draper, S. W. (1986).
 User centered system design; new perspectives on human-computer interaction.
 L. Erlbaum Associates Inc..
+* Lucero, A., & Arrasvuori, J. (2010, September).
+PLEX Cards: a source of inspiration when designing for playfulness.
+In Proceedings of the 3rd International Conference on Fun and Games (pp. 28-37).